dcoles/ivle/doc/man/config.rst

     :type: string_list(default=list())

-    List of `subject pulldown modules <ref-subject-pulldown-modules>`_ to be checked when a user signs into IVLE to see what subjects a student is enrolled in.
+    List of :ref:`subject pulldown modules <ref-subject-pulldown-modules>` to be checked when a user signs into IVLE to see what subjects a student is enrolled in.

 [usrmgt]
 --------
-Settings for the `User Management Server <ref-usrmgt-server>`_.
+Settings for the :ref:`User Management Server <ref-usrmgt-server>`.

 .. describe:: host